fedor-rusak/NaiveJavaResearch/ThoughtDump.md

 Messages are added in reversed order.

+## 29.12.2016 — One step closer to use of invokedynamic

+So first of all I need some method that can ba called a Bootstrap.
+I need a way to emit it through my program.
+Done.

+Now I have to change some parts of it like one testMethod to call invokedynamic instead of invokestatic.

+And of course I have to add some constants and attributes to register my bootstrap method.

 ## 28.12.2016 — Can't stop digging

 It is really fascinating just to try recreate some facility to generate class files.
 Of course it started as a way to make some examples with invokedynamic but now it is also interesting emitter experiment!
 Nothing more here :) for a moment.
 It is already a huge commit.